krisztinapapp/login-app/README.md

 Steps to start the app:

-1. Run 'mongod' command in the terminal
-2. Run 'node app.js' command in a separate terminal (server folder).
+1. Run 'node app.js' command in a separate terminal (server folder).
 Check the console for a succeed message.
-3. Run 'npm start' command in a separate terminal (client folder).
+2. Run 'npm start' command in a separate terminal (client folder).
 Let it change the port to localhost:3001 by typing 'y' in the terminal as a response.
-4. In the browser use http://localhost:3001 URL.
+3. In the browser use http://localhost:3001 URL.